Tigid0u/Tigid0u/README.md

 ## Hi there 👋

+💻 I am a CS student.

+🆕 Don't blame me if I make mistakes, GitHub is pretty new for me.

 <!--
 **Tigid0u/Tigid0u** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.